CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a high-quality skill file that efficiently covers JJ version control with concrete, actionable commands and excellent progressive disclosure.
-Its main weakness is the lack of explicit multi-step workflows with validation checkpoints, particularly around risky operations like rebasing or batch description transforms where the checkpoint script could be integrated into a clear workflow.
-The common pitfalls section is a standout feature that addresses real-world mistakes with clear examples.
+This is a high-quality skill that efficiently covers JJ version control with concrete, executable examples and well-organized progressive disclosure.
+The common pitfalls section with version-specific notes is particularly valuable.
+The main weakness is the lack of explicit validation/feedback loops for multi-step workflows like rebasing chains or batch operations, though the recovery section partially compensates.

 Suggestions